scientific-python/specs/spec-0007/index.md

 2. Those who do not seed.
 Their code will, after the deprecation period, use the newly proposed default.
 Since they were already not requesting repeatable sequences, and since the underlying _distributions_ of pseudo-random numbers did not change, they should be unaffected.

 3. Users of `random_state=...`.
-Support for the `random_state` argument may be dropped eventually, but meanwhile we can provide clear guidance, via deprecation warnings and documentation, on how to migrate to the new `rng` keyword.
+   Support for the `random_state` argument may be dropped eventually, at which point using that keyword will raise an error.
+   Meanwhile we can provide clear guidance, via deprecation warnings and documentation, on how to migrate to the new `rng` keyword.

 [^hinsen]: The Hinsen principle states, loosely, that code should, whether executed now or in the future, return the same result, or raise an error.